steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-squash-workflow.md

 Once we're done, we can hit `c` to confirm our changes.
 I'm not selecting any, since these were just nonsense stuff I wanted to add to show off the TUI.
-I dont want to keep them at all, so let's just dump them.
+I don't want to keep them at all, so let's just dump them.
 We can get rid of the stuff in `@` with `jj abandon`:

 ```console